Caer Gwanaf enclosure

 The date or precise nature of the enclosures is unknown, but it is likely to be later prehistoric.

 The larger one consists of a flat, roughly circular area surrounded by a ditch.
 The ditch is flat bottomed, 1m wide and 1m deep, with steep sides.
 Outside the ditch there is a counterscarp bank, 4m wide and 0.4m high.
 There is a slight bank inside the ditch, 0.3m high.
-The enclosure is c.
-56m in diameter and across the middle, running in an east-west direction is a low straight bank, 2.5m wide by c.
-0.10m high.
+The enclosure is about 56m in diameter and across the middle, running in an east-west direction is a low straight bank, 2.5m wide by approx. 0.10m high.
 In the adjoining field, to the south-east, is a similar, smaller enclosure.
 The ditch is slightly wider, with an interior height of 1.8m.

 Outside the ditch is a similar couterscarp bank.
 In the middle is a depression, 3m in diameter and 1m deep.